 Western’s Orientation Program last renewed its goals and vision in 2003.
 With Western’s exceptional Orientation Program expanding, along with the changing needs of our diverse incoming class, Western’s Orientation Governance Board (now the Orientation Advisory Board), in collaboration with the Orientation Planning Committee (now the Orientation Operations Committee), initiated the development of a new strategic plan in Spring 2015.

 Through exceptional orientation programming, students will maximize their individual potential in the classroom, on campus and as citizens of broader communities.

 Student Orientation at Western facilitates incoming students’ ability to thrive in university by fostering connections with peers, faculty and staff, expanding their knowledge of campus resources and developing their personal and academic skills.

 Diversity, collaboration, safe campus climate, integrity, community, respect, leadership, fun.

 Who are we?

-Orientation Staff is a group of 7 student leaders responsible for the planning and execution of Orientation Week endeavors in collaboration with the Coordinator of Orientation Initiatives.
-The group is tasked with and primarily responsible for planning campus-wide events during Orientation Week and assisting with the implementation or recruitment, selection, training, and recognition initiatives for Sophs.
+The Orientation Staff team is a group of student leaders responsible for the planning and execution of Orientation Week endeavors in collaboration with the Coordinator of Orientation Initiatives.
+The group is tasked with planning campus-wide events during Orientation Week and assisting with the implementation of recruitment, training, and recognition initiatives for Sophs.